 But this is only half of the technological marvel of corn.
 The great civilizations of Central America could not have developed some of the biggest cities of the ancient world and constructed the great pyramids without nixtamalizing the corn.

 Is it barbaric to eat limestone mixed in with your food?
 That is what nixtamalization is.
-It is the practice of cooking kiln-baked limestone with corn.
+It is the practice of baking limestone and then mixing it with corn.
 Without nixtamalization, corn is much less nutritious and could not have been the foundation of the Mesoamerican civilizations.

 Some edited excerpts from Wikipedia about nixtamalization:

 Nixtamalization is a process whereby dry maize grain is soaked and cooked in an alkaline solution, usually made from lime.
-This process has several benefits including to cause the transparent outer hull, the pericarp, to separate and float away enabling the remaining grain to be more effectively ground; increasing protein and vitamin content availability; improving flavor and aroma and reduction of mycotoxins.
+This process has several benefits including to cause the fiberous outer hull, the pericarp, to separate and float away enabling the remaining grain to be more effectively ground; increasing protein and vitamin content availability; improving flavor and aroma and reduction of mycotoxins.
 In the Aztec language Nahuatl, the word for this procedure is a compound of nextli “ashes” and tamal “corn dough.”

 The ancient process of nixtmalization was first developed in Mesoamerica, where maize was originally cultivated.
 There is no precise date when the technology was developed, but the earliest evidence of nixtamalization is found in Guatemala’s southern coast, with equipment dating from 1200–1500 BC.
 The ancient Maya and the Aztecs used lime (calcium oxide, not to be confused with the citrus fruit of the same name) and/or ashes in creating alkaline solutions, while the tribes of North America used natural deposits of sodium carbonate or ashes.
 The nixtamal process was very important in the early Mesoamerican diet as maize, one of the so-called Three Sisters of agriculture along with beans and squash, was deficient in essential amino acids and niacin.
 A population depending on untreated maize as a staple food would be malnourished and develop the food deficiency known as pellagra.
 Cooking with lime enables a balance of essential amino acids and makes available niacin.
 Without the use of nixamalization, civilization in Mesoamerica would not have existed.

 The process has not substantially declined in usage in the Mesoamerican region though there has been a decline in North America whose settlers came from the old world which lacked the custom.
 Maize was introduced to Europeans by Christopher Columbus and started being grown in Spain as early as 1498.
-Europeans accepted maize within a generation, but they did not adopt the nixtamalization process, perhaps because the Europeans had developed an industrial milling processes that did not need to remove the pericarp (outer skin).
-However, without the process maize is a much less nutritional, leading to outbreaks of pellagra and kwashiorkor in areas where it became a staple grain, such as certain regions of Italy and Africa.
+Europeans accepted maize within a generation, but they did not adopt the nixtamalization process, perhaps because the Europeans developed an industrial milling processes that did not need to remove the outer skin (or pericarp).
+However, without nixtamalization maize is a much less nutritional, leading to outbreaks of pellagra and kwashiorkor in areas where it became a staple grain, such as certain regions of Italy and Africa.
 Because of this lack of understanding the importance of the processing, maize suffered the stigma of being an unhealthy grain that could stave off starvation but lead to malnourishment.
-For example, this is why polenta was considered a poor person’s food in Italy until a recent gourmet food fad elevated its status.
+For example, this is why polenta was considered a poor person’s food in Italy until a recent food fad elevated it to gourmet status.

-Lime is called ‘cal’ in Spanish and it is limestone or seashells baked in a kiln in a low oxygen environment.
+Lime (‘cal’ in Spanish) is limestone (or seashells or coral) that has been baked in a kiln in a low oxygen environment.
 Lime reacts with water to produce calcium hydroxide and tremendous heat.
 It is the portable heat source in self-heating food packages in military rations.
 It is also a main ingredient in cement, plaster, and mortar which doesn’t make it sound very appetizing.
 Lime is chewed with a drug called betelnut in Asia and was used with chewing tobacco to enhance nicotine delivery among Native Americans.

-The U.S. version of hominy and grits are traditionally made from a kind of nixtamalized corn using mild lye (potassium hydroxide), traditionally derived from wood ash.
-This process does not add calcium to the food because.
-It is also prepared into grits which are dried ground hominy.
+The U.S. version of nixtamalized corn to produce hominy and grits (which are dried ground hominy) traditionally uses mild lye (potassium hydroxide), often derived from wood ash.
+This process does not add calcium to the food.

-An new industrial process has been developed known as enzymatic nixtamalization which produces instant masa flour more cheaply.
+An new industrial process has been developed known as enzymatic nixtamalization which produces an instant masa flour more cheaply.
 The process consists of whole kernel corn being cooked in water without any alkaline substances.
 Water from the initial cooking stage is re-used in subsequent washings or cookings which helps preserves the solids.
 Then the cooked corn is steeped or soaked in a lime solution (.05%) at 50-60C for three to four hours.
 Then the corn kernels are decanted, ground coarsely, and dried for milling into masa flour.
 After milling, additional lime and other substances, are sometimes added to produce a more traditional taste.
 The benefits of this process is quicker production time; reduced corn solid loss (2% as opposed to 5-14%) and reduced amounts of lime use.
 Tortilla aficionados generally claim that it produces an inferior-tasting product, but it is replacing the traditional method because it is cheaper (and partly due to a history of Mexican government policies that supported the change in technique).

 Nixtamalization has many health benefits.
 It can increase calcium by 750%, (or 630% more that is available for absorption).
 Lastly, nixtamalization significantly reduces (by 90-94%) mycotoxins.
-Other vital minerals increase as well including iron, copper and zinc which may be due to the lime being used or the vessels being used to make nixtamal.
+Other vital minerals increase as well including iron, copper and zinc which can come from the lime being used and/or absorbed from the vessels being used to make nixtamal.
 Niacin is made available for digestion which would otherwise be inaccessible with non-processed maize.
 Another important aspect of this process’ benefit is the significant reduction (90-94%) of the mycotoxins which cause disease in animals and possible carcinoma in humans.